Ultimate Guide To WordPress RSS

 WP RSS Aggregator

-WP RSS Aggregator is an RSS feed importer and autoblogging WordPress plugin with premium add-ons for extended functionality.
+WP RSS Aggregator is a comprehensive RSS feed importer and auto blogging WordPress plugin that offers premium add-ons for additional functionality.

-For example, the Feed to Post extension allows you to import RSS feeds directly into posts or any other custom post type.
+For example, the Feed to Post add-on allows you to import RSS feeds directly into posts or any other custom post type.

 For more details, go here: